Lancaster City March Merchant Meeting Minutes

 The Ware Center – Binns Room

-Marshall thanked our Legacy Sponsors, listed on the agenda, for their generous support, which makes these meetings possible, as well as our Visionary Sponsors.
+Marshall Snively expressed gratitude to our Legacy Sponsors for their generous support, which enables these meetings along with our Visionary Sponsors on the agenda.

-Dave Aichele thanked our Community Partners – Millersville University at The Ware Center for providing the meeting space and Colonial Parking for providing parking in the lot directly across Prince Street.
-He also reviewed the Great Meeting Guide to allow for the best possible experience at our Merchant Meetings.
+Dave Aichele extended appreciation to our Community Partners: Millersville University at The Ware Center for hosting our meetings, Discover Lancaster for sponsoring the merchant meetings, and Colonial Parking for providing parking in the lot across Prince Street.

 View the full presentation here.